learn-with-me/recipes/src/sauces/sauces/garlic-marinara-sauce.md

 ## Storage

-Store in the frige in an airtight container for a week.
+Store in the fridge in an airtight container for a week.
 It can also be frozen for 2-3 months.

 ## Feedback